 Please ask your surgeon if you would be a good candidate if you are interested in the sleeve gastrectomy, single site surgery, or would like more information.

 What Is Robotic Bariatric Surgery?

 This approach uses a robot to control the instruments used for surgery.
-Dr. Long helped pioneer the development of novel robotic thoracic techniques during his fellowship at UAB.
+Our bariatric surgeon, Dr. Long, helped pioneer the development of novel robotic thoracic techniques during his fellowship at UAB.